osw282/gitops-with-argocd/README.md

 Repository URL would be our mlops recipe repo in this case: `https://github.com/osw282/gitops-with-argocd.git`

 The username is your github username and the password would be your PAT token with read access to the repo.
+(You only need them if the repository is private)

 Press Connect and this is what we should see.